Chapter 6: modern Vulkan

 A VkDependencyInfo is a collection of VkMemoryBarrier2, VkBufferMemoryBarrier2, and VkImageMemoryBarrier2 structures.
 These look like the barriers we are familiar with, except that we also store stage information in them (as VkPipelineStageFlags2 objects, which themselves are like VkPipelineStageFlags, except that the stages are split differently; note that out/bottom of pipes stages have been replaced by VK_PIPELINE_STAGE_2_NONE_KHR).

 Synchronization 2 introduces vkQueueSubmit2, an alternative submission command that takes a VkSubmitInfo2 argument, which is the same as the VkSubmitInfo, save for its use of VkSemaphoreSubmitInfo structures (for wait and signal alike) and the presence of a flags field.
-VkSemaphoreSubmitInfo makes timeline semaphores management more natural, and it also defines a deviceIndex field for when we use device groups (with device groups being a core feature that we briefly discuss in the going further chapter — in short, it is about handling distinct physical devices as a single logical one, which is mostly useful for doing things à la NVLink; when we are not using this feature, i.e., almost always, we just leave it at 0).
+VkSemaphoreSubmitInfo makes timeline semaphores management more natural, and it also defines a deviceIndex field for when we use device groups (with device groups being a core feature that we briefly discuss in section H — in short, it is about handling distinct physical devices as a single logical one; when we are not using this feature, i.e., almost always, we just leave it at 0).

 If we use the now deprecated render passes, we should make use of the VkSubpassDependency2 structure (in practice, we use render passes only if we are targeting mobiles; then, we should actually stick to Vulkan 1.0, so yeah).